 This guide explores the talent strategy that forward-thinking GCC leaders are deploying – covering hiring, onboarding, retention, capability development, and leadership models that set high-performing centers apart.

-1. Defining a High-Performing GCC Team
+What Defines a High-Performing GCC Team?

 A high-performing team in the GCC context is not just one that delivers tasks on time – it’s one that understands business outcomes, operates with agility, and integrates seamlessly with global counterparts.
 These teams demonstrate technical strength, domain knowledge, and ownership over both delivery and innovation.
+They are proactive, aligned to the organization’s north star, and consistently exceed performance benchmarks – not by working harder, but by working smarter.

 Hiring for GCCs needs to move beyond filling roles.
 It’s about positioning your GCC as a strategic growth engine.
 Start by crafting a compelling employer brand that speaks to innovation, impact, and long-term growth opportunities.